Fire Safety Introduction

 Should I Attempt to Fight the Fire

-Before deciding to fight a fire, keep in mind that even if you have an ABC extinguisher, there may be something in the fire which is going to explode or produce highly toxic smoke.
+Before deciding to fight a fire, keep in mind that even if you have an ABC extinguisher, there may be something in the fire that is going to explode or produce highly toxic smoke.

-Whilst you may know what is burning, if there is any doubt let the first responders/professionals deal with it.
+Whilst you may know what is burning if there is any doubt let the first responders/professionals deal with it.

 The time to use an extinguisher is in the very beginning, stages of a fire.
-If the fire is already spreading quickly, it is best to simple evacuate the building, closing doors and windows behind you as you leave.
+If the fire is already spreading quickly, it is best to simply evacuate the building, closing doors and windows behind you as you leave.

 Rules for Fighting Fires